Patriot Freedom Festival this weekend - Xenia Gazette

 Opening ceremonies will take place 11 a.m.
 Saturday, May 26 at the historic chapel.
 Events will take place 11 a.m. to 6 p.m.
 Saturday and Sunday, May 26-27.

 Miami Valley radio personality John “Bucks” Braun will be honored at the VA Medical Center 12 p.m.
 Saturday, May 26 at the Grotto Gardens.
-Braun was recognized as a national honorary member for life by the National Organization of Vietnam Veterans of America and also recognized as Veterans Advocate of the Year by the Vietnam Veterans Chapter 97 of Dayton.
 A bur oak tree and granite boulder with a plaque about Braun will be dedicated.
-Due to limited parking int he Grotto guests are asked to arrive by 11:45 a.m. to allow time before the ceremony.

 The event is free as is parking.
 There will be food, craft vendors, activities and free live music and entertainment.